 “It’s good to see this new data, so we can put values to how we are making improvements.”

 Jerry was pleasantly surprised with Trace’s Soil Health Indicators, and says “it’s good to see this new data, so we can put values to how we are making improvements.”
 This is particularly important to Jerry as he and other growers in his area work closely with the USDA Natural Resources Conservation Service.

 Trace is also helping Jerry learn more about how pathogens are affecting his fields.
 One of the soybean fields he tested with Trace had a severe Sudden Death Syndrome (SDS) problem that caused his soybeans yields to take a big hit.
 It forced him to take soybeans out of rotation and put that field in continuous corn until he was sure SDS wouldn’t be an issue.

 “We planted corn-on-corn for 10 years, and when Trace’s results came back, that field reported low fusarium* levels,” Jerry said, surprised by the results, as he expected to see the opposite.
 “That tells me the cultural choice I made to grow continuous corn chased the fusarium down.
 Trace’s results give me a lot of confidence to go ahead and put that into a rotation now.”

-Recently, Jerry’s good friend and neighbor spoke at a conference where he said he wants to leave his soil in a better position than the previous generation was able to.
-That resonated with Jerry, who says that “after 38 years, I’m there, and the soil is in a better position.
-Now the question is how we can further improve over the next 10 years.”
+The goal of any farmer is to leave the soil better than they found it.
+Jerry says “after 38 years, I’m there.
+The soil is in a better position.
+Now the question is, how can we further improve over the next 10 years?”

 *Fusarium virguliforme is the causal pathogen that leads to Sudden Death Syndrome of Soybean